home-assistant/developers.home-assistant/docs/bluetooth_fetching_data.md

 An `ActiveBluetoothProcessorCoordinator` functions nearly the same as a `PassiveBluetoothProcessorCoordinator` but will also make an active connection to poll for data based on `needs_poll_method` and a `poll_method` function which are called when the device's Bluetooth advertisement changes.
+The `sensor.py` implementation is the same as the `PassiveBluetoothProcessorCoordinator`.

 Example `async_setup_entry` for an integration `__init__.py` using an `ActiveBluetoothProcessorCoordinator`: